-Russell is interested in the study of changes in Earth’s climate and environment, particularly over the last 5 million years (encompassing the Pliocene epoch and the Quaternary period).
+Russell is interested in the study of past changes in Earth’s climate and environment, particularly over the last 5 million years (encompassing the Pliocene epoch and the Quaternary period).
 His principal focus is extracting climate and environmental information (rainfall, temperature, soil/plant activity, etc.) from geochemical proxies preserved in speleothems (cave carbonate deposits, such as stalagmites), and correlating these changes with data from ice sheets, ocean and lake sediments, and climate models.
 Russell’s projects usually involve some fieldwork and always involve analytical work.
-Therefore, field and laboratory training are provided, in addition to the intellectual skills acquired from the project itself.
-Russell runs the stable isotope laboratory in Geography and works in close collaboration with the isotope geochemistry group in the School of Earth Sciences, where radiometric dating is conducted.
+Therefore, field and laboratory training are provided, in addition to intellectual skills acquired from the project itself.
+Russell runs the stable isotope laboratory in the Geography Building and works in close collaboration with the isotope geochemistry group in the School of Geography, Earth and Atmospheric Sciences.
 He is part of the UoM Speleothem Research Group.

 Jane is a social geographer working broadly on social and political action, inequality and development.
-In particular, her research takes an ethnographic approach to understanding children and youth in India in relation to education, work, migration, cultural practice and politics.
-Jane has used film in my work and am interested in a range of non-written forms of research.
-Jane would be interested in supervising projects in Australia and beyond on alternative political practice, experiences of social inequality and the intersections between work, education and social change.
+In particular, her research takes an ethnographic approach to understanding young people (mostly) in India in relation to education, work, migration, health, cultural practice and politics.
+A separate strand of work has examined student food insecurity in Australian Universities, including UniMelb.
+Jane has used film in her work and is interested in a range of non-written forms of research.
+Jane would be interested in supervising projects in Australia and beyond on alternative political practice, experiences of social inequality and the intersections between livelihoods/work and social change.